felipelouza/gsa-is/README.md

 # gsa-is

-gSAIS and gSACA-K are suffix array construction algorithms for string collections.
+gSAIS and gSACA-K are suffix array (SA) construction algorithms for string collections.

 ## Introduction

-gSAIS and gSACA-K [1, 2] extend the linear-time suffix sorting algorithms SAIS [3] and SACA-K [4] to compute the suffix array for a string collection, maintaining their theoretical bounds and improving their practical performance.
+gSAIS and gSACA-K [1, 2] extend the linear-time suffix sorting algorithms SAIS [3] and SACA-K [4] to compute SA for string collections, maintaining their theoretical bounds and improving their practical performance.

 Moreover, gSAIS and gSACA-K can also compute the LCP-array (LCP) and the